liodali/osm_flutter/README.md

     )

 ```

 * also,you can use our predefined custom tiles like
 * `cyclOSMLayer` constructor for cycling tiles
 * `publicTransportationLayer` constructor for transport tiles ,it's public osm server

-for more example see our example in `home_example.dart`
+For more example see our example in `home_example.dart`
 <br>
 <br>
 <b> 3.2) Change Layers in runtime </b>